-95,000 children and young people reached with our talks last year
+112,000 children and young people reached with our talks last year

-Online access is essential for training and webinars and you will be given an exclusive Blue Cross email address which you will need to check regularly.You will need to have your own car, or have good access to public transport.
+Online access is essential for training and webinars, and you will be given a Blue Cross email address to check regularly.
+If delivering talks in schools, you will need to have your own car, or good access to public transport.
 Travel can be claimed back through expenses.
 All speakers are subject to a DBS check, organised by Blue Cross.

 You will have the support of a regional Education Officer and be given a resource kit and access to a wealth of resources and presentations to help you plan and deliver your talks.
 We also have optional volunteer meet ups once a year, enabling you to chat with others in the same role.